mitchellvitez/raspi-lights/README.md

 You can build the compiler with `ghc PixllCompiler.hs`.
 Compilation takes a filename as the first argument and prints the result to stdout.

-The compiler essentially parses a `.pxl` file to a syntax tree, converts each relevant element of that tree to Python code, and generates a little extra Python code that acts to select random functions from the `.pxl` file to keep the lights running.

 This is a very simple compiler.
-It doesn't even parse some of its expressions, just passes them along to Python in a more Pythonic form.
-As always, don't compile and run code you don't trust.
-In this case, it may contain arbitrary Python code!
+It essentially parses a `.pxl` file to a syntax tree, converts each relevant element of that tree to Python code, and generates a little extra Python code that acts to select random functions from the `.pxl` file to keep the lights running.

 ## The raspilights Library